a-bangk/JXA-Examples/README.md

-# JXA Snippets
+# JXA Examples

-A collection of Javascript for Automation (JXA) Snippets for reference and learning.
+A collection of Javascript for Automation (JXA) examples for reference and learning.
 All the code in this repository was run and tested on macOS 10.15.4 Catalina.
+You can see all code with examples that open directly in the macOS script editor at [jxa-examples.akjems.com](http://jxa-examples.akjems.com).

 ## About